 The flowers which are only on the lower part of the spadix are yellow to green, very small, without corollas or a calyx.
 Sexes are separated, either on separate plants or on the same plant.
 Male flowers have several stamens and female flowers have a single pistil.
 Female flowers are crowded tightly together.
 When both sexes are on the same spadix the female flowers are below the male flowers.
 The spathe is prominently veined, often with purple tinges.

-Fruit: The female spadix develops into a cluster of green berry-like fruit, turning a brilliant red by August.
-The fruit cluster is frequently the only residue of the plant seen in Autumn.
-Each fruitlet usually contains 2 5mm seeds, sometimes only one.
+Fruit: The female spadix develops into a cluster of green berry-like fruitlets, turning a brilliant red by August.
+The fruit cluster is frequently the only residue of the plant seen in Autumn, the leaves having died down in late Summer.
+Each fruitlet usually contains two 5 mm seeds, sometimes only one.
 Seeds are round with a concave top and slightly flattened on one side.
 The surface is finely reticulated.
 Seeds take two years to germinate as they require a cold moist period, followed by a warm moist period, then another cold moist period.
 Each period at least 60 to 90 days.
 If stored, them must be kept moist.
 For more details see Eloise Butler's' notes on this plant below.

 Above and below: The early development can occur in late April to early June, depending on seasonal weather.
 Fruit producing plants will typically have two leaves.
 3rd photo above - new shoots emerging with their protective sheaths mottled like snake skin.